Europe's big telecoms roar back to health, worrying rivals

 “Some like Deutsche Telekom, Telenor, Teliasonera will eventually consolidate the markets outside their home country,” said one banker.

-But he added that so far the likes of Altice ATCE.AS, Hutchison 0013.HK and Iliad founder Xavier Niel were better placed to buy assets because they had billionaire founders behind them with big ambitions and were unafraid to load up on debt.
+But he added that so far the likes of Altice, Hutchison and Iliad founder Xavier Niel were better placed to buy assets because they had billionaire founders behind them with big ambitions and were unafraid to load up on debt.
 The trio has done recent deals in Portugal, Britain and Switzerland respectively.

 Ramon Fernandez, the chief financial officer of French incumbent Orange, said he was glad the tough times were over but added the company had emerged stronger.